Sparse-Input Neural Network using Group Concave Regularization

 One limitation of the proposed method arises in ultra-high dimensional scenarios where the number of variables reaches hundreds of millions.
 Directly applying the proposed sparse-input neural networks in such cases can lead to an exceedingly complex optimization landscape, making it computationally infeasible.
-To mitigate this limitation, one suggestion is to employ a pre-screening method to reduce the dimensionality to a more manageable size prior to applying the proposed approach.
+A potential solution is to employ a pre-screening step to reduce dimensionality before applying the proposed approach \citep{fan2010selective}.

-Another limitation pertains to the proposed group regularized method, which is primarily focused on individual feature selection.
+Another limitation of the proposed group-regularized method is its focus on individual feature selection.
 This limitation becomes particularly relevant when dealing with covariates exhibiting grouping structures, such as a group of indicator variables representing a multilevel categorical covariate, or scientifically meaningful groups based on prior knowledge.
 A potential future research direction could involve redefining the groups within the proposed framework.
 This could be achieved by considering all outgoing connections from a group of input neurons as a single group, enabling group selection and accommodating the presence of grouping structures.

+Furthermore, our study is limited by its focus on a standard MLP architecture.
+This choice was intentional, as it provides a clear setting to illustrate the properties of the proposed feature selection framework without the confounding influence of complex architectural priors.
+We recognize, however, that this choice may not yield state-of-the-art predictive performance on tasks where specialized architectures, such as convolutional neural networks for image data, are more effective.
+A natural direction for future research is to integrate our group concave regularization approach with such architectures, potentially achieving models that combine strong predictive accuracy with the feature-level interpretability offered by our framework.

-In conclusion, our study exhibits the advantages of employing group concave regularization for sparse-input neural networks.
-The findings highlight its efficacy in consistently selecting relevant variables and accurately modeling complex non-linear relationships between covariates and outcomes, across both low and high-dimensional settings.
-The proposed approach holds the promising potential to enhance modeling strategies and find wide-ranging applications, particularly in diseases characterized by non-linear biomarkers, such as oncology and infectious diseases.
+In conclusion, our study demonstrates the advantages of employing group concave regularization for sparse-input neural networks.
+Our theoretical results establish finite-sample guarantees, demonstrating statistical consistency and oracle-like performance of the method under regular conditions.
+The findings highlight its effectiveness in consistently selecting relevant variables and accurately modeling complex non-linear relationships between covariates and outcomes across both low- and high-dimensional settings.
+The proposed approach holds promising potential to enhance modeling strategies and find wide-ranging applications, particularly in diseases characterized by non-linear biomarkers, such as oncology and infectious diseases.